percona/portal-doc/docs/advisors/checks/postgresql-vacuum-sanity-check.md

 For vacuum cost settings, keep the following in mind.

 During the execution of VACUUM and ANALYZE commands, the system maintains an internal counter that keeps track of the estimated cost of the various I/O operations that are performed.
-When the accumulated cost reaches a limit specified in the vacuum\_cost\_limit parameter, the process performing the operation will sleep for a time, as specified by vacuum\_cost\_delay.
+When the accumulated cost reaches a limit specified in the **vacuum\_cost\_limit** parameter, the process performing the operation will sleep for a time, as specified by **vacuum\_cost\_delay**.
 Then it will reset the counter and continue execution.

 These costs are determined using the following logic and the default settings which can be changed as shown below: